 All About U Arts in Skidegate features the work of Ben Davidson, whose family is well known for their storied artistic talents.
 Gin Kuyaas and Sarah’s Haida Arts in Old Massett, the Haida Raven Gallery in Masset, and Sitka Studio in Tlell offer work of all mediums by local Haida artists.
 The gift shop in the Haida Heritage Centre is also well stocked, including a good selection of books.

-Carved poles are one of the most recognizable styles of Haida art.
-While often referred to as “totem poles”, they are actually heraldic, with carvings representing the crests and histories of the families for whom the pole was created.
+Carved poles in Haida culture are distinct.
+While often referred to as “totem poles,” they are actually heraldic, with carvings representing the crests and histories of the families for whom the poles were created.